 Major items of the balance sheet of NBFCs over one year horizon were projected by applying moving average and smoothing techniques.
-Assets, advances to total assets ratio, earnings before profit and tax (EBPT) to total assets ratio, risk-weight density and slippage ratio were projected over the next one year; and thereafter, based on these projections - new slippages, provisions, EBPT, risk-weighted assets and capital were calculated for the baseline scenario.
-For the medium and high-risk scenarios, GNPA ratios under baseline scenario were increased by 1 SD and 2 SD and accordingly new capital and CRAR were calculated.
+Assets, advances to total assets ratio, earnings before profit and tax (EBPT) to total assets ratio, risk-weight density and slippage ratio were projected over the next one year: and thereafter, based on these projections - new slippages, provisions, EBPT, risk-weighted assets and capital were calculated for the baseline scenario.
+For the medium and high-risk scenarios, GNPA ratios under baseline scenario were increased by 1 SD and 2 SD and accordingly revised capital and CRAR were calculated.

 II.
-Liquidity Risk
+Liquidity risk

-Stressed cash flows and mismatch in liquidity position were calculated by assigning predefined stress percentage to the overall cash inflows and outflows in different time buckets over the next one year.
-Projected outflows and inflows as on September 2024 over the next one year were considered for calculating the liquidity mismatch under the baseline scenario.
+Cash flows under stress scenario and mismatch in liquidity position were calculated by assigning assumed percentage of stress to the overall cash inflows and outflows in different time buckets over the next one year.
+Projected outflows and inflows over the next one year were considered for calculating the liquidity mismatch under the baseline scenario.
 Outflows and inflows of the sample NBFCs were applied a shock of 5 per cent and 10 per cent for time buckets over the next one year for the medium and high-risk scenarios, respectively.
-Cumulative liquidity mismatch due to such shocks was calculated as per cent of cumulative outflows and, NBFCs with negative cumulative mismatch were identified.
+Cumulative liquidity mismatch due to such shocks were calculated as per cent of cumulative outflows and, NBFCs with negative cumulative mismatch were identified.